nilsnark/aegir-drift-docs/docs/engine/dimensions/scheduling.md

 3. Ensures deterministic stepping by using fixed dt per dimension, regardless of real-time jitter.

 Pocket dimensions can use `time_scale = 0` to effectively pause when sealed, or a different scale when opened (subject to Context rules).

+## Cross-Reference: Default Dimension Tick Rates

+For a detailed table of default tick rates for each dimension type, see the [Default Dimension Tick Rates](../deterministic-simulation.md#default-dimension-tick-rates) section in the Deterministic Simulation documentation.